Nihilus118/JRIquest/readme.md

 # JRIQuest-Library

-A simple PHP (7.3+) Curl-Wrapper focused on type safety, error prevention, easy debugging and intuitive error handling
+A simple PHP (7.3+) Curl-Wrapper focused on type safety, error prevention, easy debugging and intuitive error handling.

 ## Description

-JRIQuest gives you access to the JRIQuest, JRISponse as well as the HTTPMethods class to use inside your project.
-It provides
+JRIQuest gives you access to the JRIquest, JRIsponse as well as the HTTPMethods class to use inside your project.

 ## Getting Started